DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Experiments

 \section{Experiments}

-Our experiments: (1) compare DLPv2 to the original DLP in the single-image setting~(Appendix~\ref{subsubsec:dlpv1_2});(2) benchmark DDLP on video prediction against the state-of-the-art G-SWM and SlotFormer; (3) demonstrate the capabilities of DDLP in answering \textit{"what if...?"} questions by modifying the initial scenes in the latent space; (4) evaluate our design choices through ablation study; and (5) showcase an application for efficient unconditional video generation by learning a diffusion process in DDLP's latent space~(reported in Appendix~\ref{sec:appendix_diffuse} due to space limitations).
+Our experiments: (1) compare DLPv2 to the original DLP in the single-image setting~(Appendix~\ref{subsubsec:dlpv1_2});(2) benchmark DDLP on video prediction against the state-of-the-art G-SWM and SlotFormer; (3) demonstrate the capabilities of DDLP in answering \textit{"what if...?"} questions by modifying the initial scenes in the latent space; (4) evaluate our design choices through ablation study; and (5) showcase an application for efficient unconditional video generation by learning a diffusion process in DDLP's latent space.